-These products and ads pass through many people, from marketing teams to PR, before they become available to consumers, and we are supposed to believe everybody at H&M was in agreement that putting a little black boy in a hoodie that read ‘coolest monkey in the jungle’ would be a good idea?
+These products and ads pass through many people, from marketing teams to PR, before they become available to consumers, and we are supposed to believe that everyone at H&M was in agreement of putting a little black boy in a hoodie that read ‘coolest monkey in the jungle’ and that it would be a good idea?

 Instead, it’s about the attention economy.